He made a grab at her. “What the hell is wrong with you? Don’t do that again.”

 “I figured it wasn’t a requirement.”
 She shrugged, “I was just wondering, but have you had any other girlfriends before me?”
 It had been almost two months but she’d never said it herself – the title half right and half strange in her mouth.

 “A guy like me?
 Definitely not.
-There was a girl in primary school,” Ceris raised an eyebrow curiously, “the whole class knew we fancied each other but we were both so shy we never spoke to each other.”
+There was a girl in my first school,” Ceris raised an eyebrow curiously, “the whole class knew we fancied each other but we were both so shy we never spoke to each other.”

 Nathan shrugged, “Not really, imagine if it was different, I might not be with you.”
 He plucked her off the final stones of the bridge and hugged her close.